apache/maven-site/content/markdown/maven-di.md

 Maven DI is the dependency injection framework of Maven, that is introduced in Maven 4.

 It is the successor for Plexus DI (used in Maven 2) and JSR 330/Eclipse Sisu (used in Maven 3) in Maven.
-It is based on [Google Guice][guice].

 ## How to use Maven DI

 When you use Maven DI in Maven plugins or extensions, you want to have the dependency to `maven-api-di`, so you can use the `@org.apache.maven.api.di.Inject`, `@org.apache.maven.api.di.Named`, and `@org.apache.maven.api.di.Singleton` annotations in your plugins and extensions.
-The annotations of Maven DI are similar to JSR 330, but they have different package name.
+The annotations of Maven DI are similar to JSR 330, but they have different package name `org.apache.maven.api.di`.

 ### Implementation Details